The Adoption Process

 - We encourage or may require all household members to meet the new dog or cat prior to adoption.

-- If you have a dog and want to adopt another, please bring your resident dog.
+- If you have a dog and want to adopt another, a dog to dog introduction can be arranged by request.

-- Written landlord approval, proof of home ownership and/or a home visit may be required.
+- Written landlord approval or proof of home ownership may be required

 We recommend that puppy adopters attend our FREE 1-hour Puppy Parent Orientation class, which is held several times a month on our Mission campus.
 Classes educate adopters about puppies and set them up for success.
 Attend an orientation and receive 50 percent off the puppy adoption fee.

 Adoptions occur on a first-come, first-served basis beginning when the Adoption Center opens (no early arrivals, please).
-For same day adoptions, please make sure that you sign up at the front desk at least one hour before closing to ensure enough time to process the adoption.
+For same day adoptions, please make sure that you sign up at the front desk before 6pm on weekdays and 5pm on weekends.

 Jump to a list of upcoming Puppy Parent Orientation classes and get pre-qualified today!